 The seller bears all risk when transporting the cargo to the agreed-upon destination.
 For this rule, delivery and arrival at destination are identical.

 For more information on the DAP incoterm, we have a separate article here.

 Delivered at Place Unloaded (DPU):

 DPU means that the risk has been transferred to the buyer once goods have been unloaded from the transport and brought to an agreed-upon destination.
-This rule requires the seller to unload the goods at the destination, so any seller should ensure they are able to unload the goods at the agreed destination.
+This rule requires the seller to unload the goods at the destination, so any seller should ensure they have the facilities to unload the goods.

-If the parties don't want the seller to bear the risk, the above DAP rule should be used.
+If the parties don't want the seller to bear that risk, the above DAP rule should be used.

 Delivered Duty Paid (DDP):

 DDP means that the goods are considered to be delivered once the goods have been cleared by customs and are ready for unloading.
 The seller is responsible for bringing the goods to the destination and bears all risk up to this point.

 As a result, this places great responsibility on the seller, making them responsible for clearing customs and paying taxes.

 Incoterms for Sea Freight